Shift3/standards-and-practices/best-practices/native/react-native/expo/upgrade/README.md

 The command listed on the walkthrough should now work, `expo upgrade 34.0.0`.
 You will get questions about upgrading your simulators, I answered no to both.

 At this point, things start to get a little dicey.
 The first error you will likely encounter involves custom fonts; you will get an error saying that the font is not properly loaded through `Font.loadAsync`, even if you are doing so properly.
-To resolve this, you must takek the following steps:
+To resolve this, you must take the following steps:

  - In your `package.json` make the following changes
     - `expo` should be `34.0.3`